tsafavi/codex/README.md

 ### <a id="scripts">Reproducing our results</a>

 For the evaluation results not obtained using LibKGE's testing API, we provide several additional evaluation scripts to reproduce results in our paper.
+These scripts assume that you have set up LibKGE using the script we provided.

 #### <a id="baseline-script">Link prediction baseline</a>